We partner with the top bus & train carriers to bring you the best deals.

 We help you find & compare the best buses & trains in one place.

-There are 13 daily trains from Paris to London.
-Traveling by train from Paris to London usually takes around 2 hours and 23 minutes, but the fastest Eurostar train can make the trip in 2 hours and 17 minutes.
+9 trains operate daily from Paris to London.
+The train trip from Paris to London is usually about 2 hours and 27 minutes long.
+However, traveling on the fastest Eurostar train can get you there in as little as 2 hours and 17 minutes.

 |Distance||213 mi (344 km)|